ans-group/docs.ukfast.co.uk/source/dr-ha/techniques/linuxdbservers.md

 ## Scripting the dump

-If you'd like to run innodbex nightly and automatically clean up old backups, add the following script to your server, changing sections as necessary.
+If you'd like to run Innodbex nightly and automatically clean up old backups, add the following script to your server, changing sections as necessary.

 ```bash
    #!/bin/bash